Mosapmohamd/Data-Analysis-Projects/product Sales Analysis/readme.md

 ## Overview

-This project focuses on analyzing sales data to uncover trends in customer behavior, product performance, and brand engagement.
+This project analyzes sales data to uncover trends in customer behavior, product performance, and brand engagement.
 Using Python, the data was cleaned, processed, and visualized to derive actionable insights.

-Features
+## Features

 Data Cleaning and Preprocessing